Just how big a problem are headaches?

 Stress can increase cortisol production which can adversely affect other hormone levels, increase tooth grinding and muscle tension, and trigger more severe headaches.

-Energetically, acupuncture meridians can also be cleared to reduce headaches; and emotions stored in the body (especially repressed anger around the jaw) may need to be released.
+Energetically, emotions stored in the body (especially repressed anger around the jaw) may need to be released.

 Correcting structural imbalances